Automattic/wp-calypso/packages/composite-checkout/README.md

 ## CheckoutStep

 A checkout step.
 This should be a direct child of [CheckoutSteps](#CheckoutSteps) and is itself a wrapper for [CheckoutStepBody](#CheckoutStepBody).
+If you want to make something that looks like a step but is not connected to other steps, use a [CheckoutStepBody](#CheckoutStepBody) instead.

 This component's props are:

 - `stepId: string`.
 A unique ID for the step.
 - `className?: string`.
 A className for the step wrapper.
-- `titleContent?: React.ReactNode`.
+- `titleContent: React.ReactNode`.
 Displays as the title of the step.
-- `activeStepContent: React.ReactNode`.
+- `activeStepContent?: React.ReactNode`.
 Displays as the content of the step when it is active.
 It is also displayed when the step is inactive but is hidden by CSS.
 - `completeStepContent?: React.ReactNode`.
 Displays as the content of the step when it is inactive and complete as defined by the `isCompleteCallback`.
 - `isCompleteCallback: () => boolean | Promise<boolean>`.
 Used to determine if a step is complete for purposes of validation.
 - `editButtonAriaLabel?: string`.
 Used to fill in the `aria-label` attribute for the "Edit" button if one exists.